 When everyone is on one side of the boat, we want to be on the other side.

 In this case, everyone believes that the price of coffee is going down, so they locked in a price.
 The price is up 5% since September 6 … and should continue rising.
 With so much production locked into contracts, that means supply for spot markets will be thin.

 That’s good for the spot price, which could go up.

-In fact, the consensus estimate is a climb of another 5% for Arabica coffee prices over the next year.
+In fact, the consensus estimate is a climb of another 5% for Arabica bean prices over the next year.
 I believe that’s conservative.